peter-peter-22/java-monitoring/blog/guides/java_flight_recorder.md

 Here, `settings=default` sets the recording profile.

-The recording profile defines how much details JFR collects.
+The recording profile defines how many details JFR collects.

 - default: Low impact on performance, fewer details, suitable for production.
 - profile: More tracked metrics, more details, higher performance cost.
 Development only.